Mike Gesicki Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Gesicki's 12 receiving yards per game in his seven matchups against the Patriots are 31.5 fewer than his over/under for Sunday's game.

-- Gesicki has caught a touchdown pass against the Patriots once, but did not have multiple TDs in that game.
+- In seven matchups, Gesicki has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Patriots.

-- This week Gesicki will face the NFL's third-ranked pass defense (208.0 yards allowed per game).
+- The Patriots have the NFL's third-ranked pass defense this season, allowing 208.0 yards per game through the air.

-- At 1.3 passing TDs allowed per game, the Patriots defense is ranked fourth in the league.

 Recent Performances